johans-work/niyanodes/README.md

 ## implementation basics

 Niya itself is just an abstraction in need of an implementation on a niya node tree, and is implementation agnostic.
-Choose an implementation that works best for you, or build your own.
+Choose the type that works best for you, or build your own.

 ##